-• Barriers to discharge are identified during the initial authorization time-frame and will be communicated to all other participating providers including but not limited to family, CT BHP, DCF, all current and future community providers, school placement/supporters, and the treating psychiatrist/clinician.
+- Physician/APRN participation in ongoing team meetings is required.
+Medication management appointments are held at clinically appropriate frequencies with the child/adolescent and with input from the guardian/family. - Barriers to discharge are identified during the initial authorization time-frame and will be communicated to all other participating providers including but not limited to family, CT BHP, DCF, all current and future community providers, school placement/supporters, and the treating psychiatrist/clinician.
 If appropriate, a peer support referral can be made.

 This level of care requires prior authorization.
 Each case will be reviewed on an individual basis.
-The expected length of stay is between 15 and 30 days for individuals diverted from acute inpatient hospital care, and 30 and 120 days for individuals stepped down from acute inpatient hospital care, depending on clinical and dispositional needs.
+The expected length of stay is between 15 and 30 days for children/adolescentsindividuals diverted from acute inpatient hospital care, and 30 and 120 days for children/adolescentsindividuals stepped down from acute inpatient hospital care, depending on clinical and dispositional needs.